NataliaVelasquez18/PyBer_Analysis/README.md

 ### Overview of approach:

-Using Pandas library, Jupiter Notebook, and Matplotlib we were able to read, merge, and create visualizations of two large csv files located on the Resources folder; city_data.csv and ride_data.csv.
+Using Pandas library, Jupiter Notebook, and Matplotlib we were able to read, merge, and create visualizations of two large csv files located in the Resources folder; city_data.csv and ride_data.csv.
 The charts created show the relationship between the type of city and drivers, riders, and fares.
 These visualizations are located on the analysis and Resources folders and consist of line charts, bubble charts, Box-and-Whisker plots, and Pie charts.
 The code used can be found in the file PyBer_Challenge.ipynb

 ## ANALYSIS AND RESULTS

 **1. Revenue Throughout Time :**

-In the following graph we can observe how our main revenue stream comes from services provided in **Urban cities**, following by Suburban, and rural.
+In the following graph we can observe how our main revenue stream comes from services provided in **Urban cities**, followed by Suburban, and rural respectively.

 In the **third week of February** we can observe a significant increase in revenue along the three types of cities.

-Regarding the overall increase throughout time; from January to April, **Urban cities show an overall increase in revenue as time passes** despite some variations.
+**Urban cities show the largest overall increase in revenue from January through April**.
 Revenue coming from Suburban cities has remained steady with a tendency to increase.
-Finally, the rural cities' revenue has had some lows and highs but in general is steady.
+Finally, **the rural cities' revenue has not increased**.

 ![PyBer_fare_summary.png](Resources/PyBer_fare_summary.png)

-**2. Number of Rides provided in relationship with Fare:**
+**2. Number of Rides in relationship with Fare:**

-In the graph, the size of the bubbles represent the number of drivers per city.
-We can observe that **Urban cities have the greatest number of drivers**, followed by Suburban and Rural.
-Also, Fares tend to be lower as the Number of Rides provided increases.  **The majority of Rides provided are in Urban cities and on average  they have the lowest Fares.** Finally, **it is interesting how the average fare on Rural cities differ significantly from Urban and Suburban.**  Rural cities have the lowest number of drivers available, the highest Fares, and the least rides provided.
+In the following graph, the size of the bubbles represent the number of drivers per city.
+In the X-axis are the number of rides by city and in the Y-axis are the fares.

+We can observe that **Urban cities have on average the greatest number of drivers**, and **Rural the smallest**.

+Despite that **Urban** cities have the greatest number of rides **their fares are the lowest** among the three.

+Finally, **Rural cities have the lowest number of drivers, significantly higher fares compared to Urban cities, and the least rides.

 ![Fig1.png](analysis/Fig1.png)